FScirE/RobinDestiny/README.md

 - Finding players by Bungie name
 - Getting specific player information about their characters and platforms
 - Getting a players most used exotic weapons
+- Gathering stats and information about a players most recent activity
 - Seeing weekly grandmaster nightfall information
 - Getting weekly adept nightfall weapon
 - Seeing the weekly pinnacle raids and dungeons